Dimer Models and Conformal Structures: Proper Maps and the Geometry of the Liquid Domains

 Here $R(z) := \Phi(z,z)$ is meromorphic on $\widehat \DD$, in fact the ratio of differentials of two meromorphic functions on the surface.
 From the transformation rules \eqref{invariance33} we then have

 which proves the second claim. \end{proof}

 In a similar fashion the symmetries \eqref{invariance33} show that

-so that $ R^*(z) := \lim_{w \to z} \overline{\Phi\bigl(j(w),j(z)\bigr)} = \gamma'(z)/\phi'(z)$ defines a meromorphic function on $\widehat \DD$.
+so that $ R^*(z) := \lim_{w \to z} \overline{\Phi\bigl(j(w),j(z)\bigr)} = \gamma'(z)/b'(z)$ defines a meromorphic function on $\widehat \DD$.

 In the case of lozenges model, Kenyon and Okounkov \cite[Theorem 2]{KeOk07} showed for a large class of special boundary values (with the liquid domain $\LL$ simply connected) that the frozen boundary $\partial \LL$ is algebraic.
-The following result, in combination with Corollary \ref{uniBelt3} and Theorem \ref{thm:h:proper3}, generalizes algebraicity to all dimer models, all natural polygonal domains with oriented boundary values.
+The following result, in combination with Theorems \ref{key.connection} and \ref{thm:h:proper3}, generalizes algebraicity to all dimer models, and also to all natural polygonal domains with oriented boundary values.
 In particular, here we allow multiply connected domains.

 \begin{Thm} Suppose $ \LL \subset \C$ is a bounded domain, supporting a continuous and proper map $f \colon \LL \to \Di$, which is a $W^{1,2}_{loc}$-solution to

 Then the boundary $\partial \LL $ is the real locus of an algebraic curve (minus the finite set of possible isolated points of the curve).